Data Centers in San Nicolas De Los Arroyos

 Natural Disaster Risk

-San Nicolas de los Arroyos has a low overall disaster risk profile, with an INFORM Risk score of 3.0 out of 10, as of September 2025.
-The risk assessment highlights specific environmental factors over acute events.
+San Nicolas de los Arroyos has a low overall risk profile for natural disasters, with an INFORM Risk score of 3 out of 10 as of September 2025.
+The assessment indicates a stable operating environment where business continuity is unlikely to be affected by natural events.

-- River Flood: The most significant risk (7.7/10), given the city's location on the Paraná River.
+- River Flood: The highest individual risk factor, given the city's location on the Paraná River.

-- Drought: A notable concern (5.6/10), impacting water resources and agriculture.
+- Drought: A notable regional concern affecting agriculture and water resources.